 Level 3 - Mental Development

-Interesting enough I was stunned when a first year bowler in a qualification game to be on the Provincial National team did an amazing draw to within inches of the jack while going around a frontal opponent's bowl at 8 inches.
+Interesting enough I was stunned when a first year bowler in a qualification game to be on the Provincial National team did an amazing draw to within inches of the jack while going around a frontal opponent's bowl .
 I later talked to this individual and discover that he was an International Swimming Athletic and had simple brought his ability of Visualization to his new interest, Lawn Bowls.
 (Yes he had been bowling less than a few month at my old Club when he did this shot)

 In blogging about "Muscle Memory" and the Instinctive Abilities of allowing the Subconscious mind to take charge of the performance; I was puzzled how a sport like swimming could influence a Lawn Bowl Delivery.
 My first question is about Muscle Memory and as there are no similar Muscle Performance between the two sports; this feat of drawing his bowl around a frontal bowl with his first delivery seem impossible.
 But as we all learn in sports.
 Nothing is impossible if you work hard and believe in your abilities.